rsmharsha/rsmharsha/README.md

 - **Node.js** 🌐 – Building scalable backend services and real-world applications.
 - **Go (soon)** 🐹 – Planning to explore this efficient language for concurrency and performance.
 - **Operating Systems** 🖥️ – Studying the building blocks that power modern software systems.
-- **Open Source** 🌍 – Preparing to contribute and collaborate with the community on impactful projects,aiming for **GSoC 2026**.
+- **Open Source** 🌍 – Preparing to contribute and collaborate with the community on impactful projects, aiming for **GSoC 2026**.

 ---

 ⭐️ On a journey to grow as a Software Engineer, sharpen my skills, and give back through open source.
+**Still under active development—please check back after reboot 🔄**